qlyoung/lagopus/README.md

 - Open firewall to allow NFS

-- Verify that nfs is working by trying to access it from a cluster node:
+- Verify that NFS is working by trying to access it from a cluster node:

   ```
   apt install -y nfs-common && showmount -e <nfs_host>